 Visiting with dogs

-Important: Dogs are not allowed in the summit area and backcountry of Mount Revelstoke National Park.
+Important: Dogs are not allowed in the summit area (this includes dogs in vehicles) and backcountry of Mount Revelstoke National Park.

 If you plan to visit Mount Revelstoke or Glacier National Park with your dog, plan ahead and don’t forget your leash!
 See below for areas where dogs are and are not allowed.

 Dogs are welcome on many trails in Mount Revelstoke and Glacier national parks, but must be on leash at all times.
 Whether you are looking for an overnight adventure or a quick break on a road trip to stretch your legs, here are some areas you and your dog can enjoy: